You only need three things to have an awesome time in Kuala Lumpur: 48 hours, £30 (35 euro/38 USD) and this post.

 Lunchtime – Suria Sabah shopping mall

-I have mentioned this shopping mall (near KLCC park) several times in this post as it really is a focal point for lots of the cheap things to do in the area.
+I have mentioned this shopping mall (near KLCC park) several times in this post as it really is a focal point for lots of the cheap things to do in Kuala Lumpur.
 Of course there are many shopping malls within KL city centre and any will do to grab your lunch at.
 I just used to visit Suria mall a lot to eat as it was close to where I stayed.
 All malls have some cheap eateries, which offer local canteen style food but are a bit more ‘safe’ than street food if you don’t have the stomach for that.

 I found a TGI Friday’s in the mall, which after months living in Asia was a nice treat to have some BBQ ribs!
 But if you are in KL for a holiday personally I always want to make the most of the local cuisine.
 These cheaper eateries are often a seperate place (a top or basement floor) from the more expensive chain places so have a wander around.

 Afternoon – Batu caves